 Page Reviewed / Updated - Jan.
 2016

-Connecticut's Assisted Living Program is part of the Connecticut Home Care Program for Elders (CHCPE), a state Medicaid waiver.
-However, given that care is provided in assisted living residences instead of at home, it is being included on this website as a distinct option.
+Connecticut's Assisted Living Program is contained within the Connecticut Home Care Program for Elders (CHCPE), a state Medicaid waiver.
+However, given that care is provided in assisted living residences instead of at home, we have included it separately on this website as a distinct option.
 This financial assistance program helps low income, elderly state residents afford the cost of assisted living (non-skilled nursing, residential care).

 Presently, all of Connecticut’s Medicaid funding for assisted living is administered through the CHCPE.
-The Assisted Living Program is actually an umbrella program which is comprised of four smaller programs that offer assisted living but in different locations and receive funding from different sources.
+The Assisted Living Program is actually an umbrella program that is comprised of four smaller programs that offer assisted living support in different locations and receive funding from different sources.
 Many Connecticut seniors prefer assisted living to other long term care options as it allows for them to continue living independently while gaining a level of care and services in a social environment.

 The Assisted Living Program is available to all Connecticut residents who are at least 65 years of age.
-Program participants must require a degree of assistance to complete their activities of daily living and must be "at risk of nursing home placement" were they not to receive assistance.
+Program participants must need a degree of assistance to complete their activities of daily living and must be "at risk of nursing home placement" were they not to receive assistance.

 The Assisted Living Program is open to both Medicaid eligible individuals and those who are not Medicaid eligible.
 There are different financial requirements depending on whether the applicant is enrolled or seeking to enroll in Connecticut’s Medicaid program.

-To qualify, an individual must have a monthly income of less than $1,600.
-If married and their spouse is also seeking or receiving assistance from Medicaid, then their combined monthly income must be less than $3,200.
+To qualify, an individual must have total assets of less than $1,600.
+If married and their spouse is also seeking or receiving assistance from Medicaid, then their combined total assets must be less than $3,200.
 Monthly income for a single applicant must be below 300% of the Federal Poverty level or $2199 per month.
 Married couples in which only one spouse receives Medicaid are allowed higher incomes and greater assets in order to ensure the non-Medicaid spouse can continue to afford to live independently.